Updated August 12

 “Although there are many who preach and teach the gospel with excellence and passion, there are some who stand out for their ability to bring the gospel alive with a fresh voice, vibrant metaphors and winsome, captivating resonances,” said Archbishop Linda Nicholls, primate of the Anglican Church of Canada, seated at a piano after playing a musical introduction to the stream.
 “One of those people is Canon Herbert O’Driscoll.”

 In addition to preaching, O’Driscoll is known for his hymn writing, liturgical work and as the former dean of the diocese of New Westminster’s Christ Church Cathedral in Vancouver.

-As of the launch, VST had received $219,000 from 88 donors, about 2 thirds of the $300,000 necessary to set the forum up as a permanent annual event at the school.
 Each summer, VST plans to invite a leading preacher, liturgist or teacher to run a master class for student clergy, focusing on ways to bring the story of the gospel to life for a modern audience.

 Speaking on the livestreamed event, John McWilliams, a member of the forum’s steering committee, said the idea came when his home parish of St. Martin’s in Calgary invited O’Driscoll to speak to its book club.

 “After the presentation ended, we began to chat about Herb’s honours and legacy.
 How were he and [his wife] Paula being recognized?”
 The first idea was a scholarship in the O’Driscolls’ name, he said.

 But a scholarship would have made an impact only on the student who received it every year, said David McMillan, another O’Driscoll Forum organizer.
 So he consulted with colleagues there, “And out of that came the idea of establishing a place in Canada where people who were really keen to become effective preachers of the gospel could come and learn, practise and experience working with others.”